-Special educational needs and/or disabilities (SEND), or pupils with certain health conditions assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration;
+Special educational needs and/or disabilities (SEND), or pupils with certain health conditions

 Pupils with SEND or certain health conditions can face additional safeguarding challenges.
 These children may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect, or bullying.